 With all the separate Local Plans, which are 'of course' driven by differing priorities and politics, we are currently looking at all the sites for ourselves.
 We will come to our own independent conclusions about where, if anywhere, we think housing could go.

 We want to see innovation and forward thinking about ownership and how people will live and travel in the future.
 Development should be in the most sustainable locations with good transport links and hospitals, schools, and cemeteries provided for.
 Where Green Belt land is lost, we ask that ‘permanent’ green space is created working with organisations such as ourselves.

 We are also fully aware that this is just the start with suggested growth along the Oxford to Cambridge Corridor waiting in the wings.

 Alongside this, St Hilda’s, New College and Jesus College have received planning permission for their new towers which will make a new mark on the skyline.
 OPT will continue to work with them regarding their conditions on elements such as materials and lighting.
-We worry the precedent these will set and hope that now the views are so public from the upper terraces of Westgate others will join the campaign to protect our precious skyline.
+We worry the precedent these have set and hope that now the views are so public from the upper terraces of Westgate others will join the campaign to protect our precious skyline.

 Some other major planning issues taking our time and efforts are:

 Each week we look at planning lists for all the Districts and the City, and are building our relations with the City Conservation team.
 We regularly attend pre-application discussions with owners and developers, which helps us to give our views early when we are more likely to have influence.
 We do stick to matters in the public domain, conservation areas and our wonderful ‘villages within the towns’ with the support of our local members.
 Small or large from railings and side extensions to masterplans and multi-million pound developments we are interested in them all.
 Oxford is always under pressure to change – OPT continue to do our best, and we are always on the look out for next years OPT Award winners!!